Last updated on November 15th, 2021

 Those who work in and around coal mines are at highest risk.
 This includes coal miners as well as workers who load and stow coal for storage.
 They are not the only ones at risk however.
 Workers employed in factories that manufacture carbon electrodes and carbon black are also vulnerable to contracting black lung disease.

-What is important to note is that you may be at risk even if you do not work directly with mining, storing or grinding coal.
+What is important to note is that you may be at risk of pneumoconiosis even if you do not work directly with mining, storing or grinding coal.
 If you wash the clothes or otherwise handle the clothes of someone who works closely with coal, you may also be susceptible.

 The risk of contracting black lung disease increases considerably if the exposure is excessive and consistent.